Clicky

 I asked another friend of mine, Alex Kaiser at different to create these visualisations:

 A version of this project is now launching.
 It is being funded by the UK Government, as part of the Brexit Festival.
-I had no part in the submission.
-As you can imagine, as an EU citizen I’m not too happy about this.
+I had no part in the submission and am I’m not too happy about this.
 However it does give me the opportunity to share my own work here and so hopefully bring my own version of this to life.

 I’d love to bring my version of this to other cities.
 Especially Dublin.
 I think theres so much potential for projects like this one especially in conjunction with augmented reality.
 Myself and Rowan have found some exciting leads already.
 Please get in touch or share this if you know of a place or institution that could help create it.
 We’d love to make it happen.